-Impaired driving crashes most often occur on weekends with Friday through Sunday accounting for nearly two-thirds of all crashes in 2023, particularly during late night and early morning hours.
+Impaired driving crashes most often occur on weekends with Friday through Sunday accounting for approximately 58% of all impaired driving crashes in 2024, particularly during late night and early morning hours.

-Impaired driving crashes steadily rise after 12 pm and peak from 2-3 am, the hours after bars close and when people are returning to their place of residence.
+Impaired driving crashes steadily rise after 3 pm and peak from 2-3 am, the hours after bars close and when people are returning to their place of residence.